freeseek/gtc2vcf/README.md

 A set of tools to convert Illumina and Affymetrix DNA microarray intensity data files into VCF files <b>without</b> using Microsoft Windows.
 You can use the final output to run the pipeline to detect [mosaic chromosomal alterations](https://github.com/freeseek/mocha).
 If you use this tool in your publication, please cite this website.
 For any feedback or questions, contact the [author](mailto:giulio.genovese@gmail.com)

-WARNING: do not use the conda bcftools-gtc2vcf-plugin version 1.9 as it is neither updated nor supported.
-The current version of gtc2vcf requires BCFtools 1.14 or newer

 ![](gtc2vcf.png)

 <!--ts-->